mrdth/Asteroids---Neon-Shards/docs/stories/core-game-loop/CGE-004-neon-shards-collection.md

 - [ ] Add HUD integration for real-time score and shard display in top corners
 - [ ] Integrate shard spawning triggers into AsteroidManager.destroyAsteroid() method
 - [ ] Add PlayerShip collision detection for shard collection with proper bounds
-- [ ] Implement visual feedback system for collection (particle effects, scale animation)
+- [ ] Implement visual feedback system for collection (scale as it is 'pulled' into player ship)
 - [ ] Add audio feedback for shard collection, magnetic attraction, and expiration warning
 - [ ] Create shard spread pattern for multiple shards spawning from single asteroid destruction
 - [ ] Write unit tests for ShardManager spawning logic, yield calculations, and wave scaling